edugonca/kotlin/README.md

-# kotlin
+# First code in Kotlin
-Repositório inicial para aula de Kotlin
+Repositório oficial para as aulas de Kotlin do Devaria